Audio measurements & fidelity:

 Audio science (science of sound reproduction) is an applied science and not a fundamental science.
 However, as other applied fields it has roots in fundamental sciences. - Any claim about amplifiers, DACs, audio formats or loudspeakers is a claim about hearing, physics or signal behavior.

-We can also add that the analytical and focusing ability of our hearing system is very limited, especially when compared to vision.
+Almost everyone can recall the sound of a piano or guitar without much difficulty, but testing subtle differences requires special methods.
+This also applies to vision, with the difference that testing images is a somewhat more straightforward process, since the analytical and focusing ability of our vision is more refined.
 Separating one part of an image from the rest is a simple task, but separating one part of the music from the rest - for example, the sound of an instrument in an orchestral music - can be extremely difficult.
-Comparing minor audible differences is a difficult task as well (when differences become small, belief can mess up perception and the wire drama begins... ).
+It's not surprising that comparing minor audible differences requires careful attention and special conditions.
+We need a method that eliminates the possibility of making a wrong judgment.

 3. Blind test is a solution to only one problem!